OpenMDAO/OpenMDAO-Framework/docs/arch-doc/processes.rst

-When a new object is requested and the module containing the requested type is local, *and* no version or other resource description is specified, then the create call is passed to the ImportFactory, which first uses the normal Python import mechanism to import the module and then executes the constructor for the requested type.
+When a new object is requested and the module containing the requested type is local, *and* no version or other resource description is specified, then the create call is passed to the ImportFactory.
+The ImportFactory first uses the normal Python import mechanism to import the module and then executes the constructor for the requested type.

 .. figure:: ../generated_images/LocalCreate.png